Rural Homes

 Demographic Pressures

-The aging profile of rural landlords presents a looming challenge for the sector.
-With 39% of landlords aged 65 or older, questions arise about succession planning and the long-term sustainability of the rural PRS.
+The aging landlord profile poses a looming problem.
+With 39% of landlords aged 65 or older, there are obvious questions about succession planning and the PRS’s long-term future.

 One landlord reflects: